gacek85/Tetris/README.md

 - Event Dispatcher (Simple but useable) - the central point of the application

+The main file and the renderer is currently based on jQuery, but the renderer component may easily be replaced by any other renderer.

-The app contains pretty ugly CSS, but it does the job.
+The app contains pretty ugly styling, but it does the job.